jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 ### How accurate is watch-based navigation?

-Accuracy of these methods depends on the following:

-- Identification of local solar noon
+The accuracy of these methods depends primarily on your identification of local solar noon and the alignment of your watch dial with the equatorial plane.

+#### Solar noon error

-Using civil noon rather than solar noon can introduce up to 12° of error, or 27° during daylight saving time.
+Using civil noon rather than solar noon can introduce up to 12° of error<sup>*</sup>.
+You can blame Earth's elliptic orbit for a third of that.
-{:.tangent .indent}

-- Alignment of the watch with the equatorial plane
+The rest comes from your unknown longitudinal distance from the center of your time zone.

+<sup>*</sup> Make that 27° if you forget to compensate for daylight saving
+time.
+{:.tangent}

+#### Equatorial-alignment error

-Holding the watch horizontally adds up to 45° of error at the equator, or 17° in southern Idaho.
+Holding the watch horizontally like an amateur can add up to 45° of error at the equator, or 17° in southern Idaho.
 This error peaks westward at 09:00 and eastward at 15:00 solar time.
-{:.tangent .indent}

-Watch-based navigation seems particularly well suited for a summertime polar expedition, where the sun's always up and the equatorial plane is conveniently aligned pretty well with the horizontal plane.
-Who wants to come with me?
+But if you can hold it within 10° of correct equatorial alignment, then you can reduce this error to just 3°.

 [russian-watch-photo]: {{ '/images/raketa-sputnik-watch.jpg' | prepend: site.url }}